 Saturday, August 26, 2023

-The beST Game Ever?
+The beST Game Ever

 There can be only one

-You know, I hate silly questions like, "What's your favourite game".
+I hate silly questions like, "What's your favourite game".
 That is an impossible question to answer because it doesn't take into consideration the genre or even my mood at that moment.
 Plus my answer changes daily!
 However, people still ask me now and then which is understandable but also quite infuriating too.
 Or am I in a grumpy mood?!!

 Possibly, but today I'm actually wondering just what might be my favourite Atari ST game!
 We have a ginormous library so how can I answer?
 Well, here goes: I'm ignoring ratings.
 I'm ignoring genre.
 I'm ignoring my mood.
 I'm ignoring everything to make this the most pointless article ever.
 Wait, it's too easy to pick Dungeon Master, right?